 RCACs provide independent apartment living options for individuals in groups of five or more.
 Apartments must have a lockable entrance and exit; a kitchen with a stove (or microwave); and individual bathroom, sleeping, and living areas.
 Individuals can receive no more than 28 hours of supportive services (transportation, housekeeping, recreation), personal assistance (dressing, bathing, etc.), or nursing care per week.
-They are appropriate only for individuals who require in-depth health monitoring by health care professionals.
+They are appropriate only for individuals who require in-depth health monitoring by health care professionals.28

 AFHs are designed to provide care for up to four persons and allow the opportunity for residents to receive specialized care.
-AFHs can specialize in residents of advanced age or persons with dementia, Alzheimer's, or physical disabilities.
+AFHs can specialize in residents of advanced age or persons with dementia, Alzheimer's, or physical disabilities.29

 In Wisconsin, CBRFs provide housing for five or more residents.
 The minimum age for CBRF residency is 18.
-CBRFs provide housing for both individuals who can live independently and for those who require care. $^{34}$
+CBRFs provide housing for both individuals who can live independently and for those who require care.30

 An Adult Day Care Facility provides services for adults who need assistance with daily activities in a group setting.
 Adult day care may be provided in home, a specialized facility, or other community facility (i.e., churches).
 Unlike other elderly services, adult day care facilities provide services for only a portion of the day; these services are usually provided during normal business hours.
 There is an adult day care facility in Wautoma called Adult Day Services Living Environmental.
 Cooperative Care, based out of Wautoma and Redgranite, provides in-home personal and home care services to elderly and disabled residents.
-The profits from this member owned cooperative are divided up between all the members who worked in that year.
-Table 4-2 lists the number of adult care facilities that Town of Richford citizens may choose to use and their corresponding capacities.
+The profits from this member owned cooperative are divided up between

+28 DHFS.
+2006.
+Residential Care Apartment Complexes (RCACs) - Introduction. http://dhfs.wisconsin.gov/rl_dsl/RCACs/RCACintro.htm all the members who worked in that year.
+Table 4-2 lists the number of adult care facilities that Town of Leon citizens may choose to use and their corresponding capacities.
 Facilities for Waushara County are located in Wautoma and Redgranite.